 I eventually began to become interested in scepticism, which was bolstered by an interest I once had in close-up magic.
 I had learnt a shitload of sleight of hand in my twenties and even began inventing my own card tricks, a few of which were reasonable enough to be published.
 I liked the idea of layering psychological subtlety upon psychological subtlety and deception upon deception, turning a relatively simple trick into a legitimate fucking miracle, leaving the spectator with no earthly way of working out how I’d accomplished it.
 The problem was that I just didn’t like magicians.

-*Incidentally, if you are the type of person that bemoans secularist infighting and identity politics, do not go anywhere near the close-up magic community.
+*Incidentally, if you are the type of person that bemoans secularist infighting, do not go anywhere near the close-up magic community.
 Grown men arguing over who invented a move and creaming themselves over the delivery of a hollow plastic thumb in the mail is enough to make any self-respecting person want to vomit through their nose.
 Ultimately the reason I gave up close-up magic was an overwhelming desire to not be identified with these excruciating buffoons in any way, shape or form.

 Anyway, due to this erstwhile interest, I was given a book by impish mentalist Derren Brown as a present one Christmas.
 Among its chapters was a section on scepticism.
 A quote which I’d previously never heard was included and attributed to one Christopher Hitchens: “That which can be asserted without evidence can also be dismissed without evidence.”